Grand Prix of Long Beach

-John Watson's win for McLaren in 1983 holds the Formula One record for the lowest ever starting position for a race winner.
-In a grid consisting of 26 cars, Watson started 22nd in his McLaren-Ford.
-That same race also saw Watson's teammate (and 1982 Long Beach winner) Niki Lauda finish second after starting 23rd on the grid.
-René Arnoux, who finished third in his Ferrari 126C2B, was the only driver to ever finish on the Formula One podium at Long Beach driving a turbocharged car.

-In 1984, the race switched from a Formula One race to a CART IndyCar event.
+In 1984, the race switched from a Formula One race to a CART event.
 Support races over the years have included Indy Lights, IMSA, Atlantics, Pirelli World Challenge, Trans-Am Series, Formula D, Stadium Super Trucks, Formula E, and the Toyota Pro/Celebrity Race.
 Toyota was a sponsor of the event since its beginning and title sponsor from 1980 to 2018, believed to be the longest continuously running sports sponsorship in the U.S.

-The Long Beach Grand Prix has been announced since 1978 by Bruce Flanders (and various guest announcers).
 The Long Beach Grand Prix in April is the single largest event in the city of Long Beach.
 Attendance for the weekend regularly reaches or exceeds 200,000 people.
 In 2006, the Long Beach Motorsports Walk of Fame was created to honor selected past winners and key contributors to the sport of auto racing.